Zuehlke/software-engineering-corner/drafts/react-router-6-page-transitions.md

 As the entering page and the leaving page should be rendered during the transition at the same position in the browser, adding (Tailwind CSS)[https://tailwindcss.com/] classes will ensure that the new page will be rendered at the same spot as the old one (the new one on top of the old one).

-When testing this snippet, we will notice that there is only an initial rendering animated, but all page transitions happen immediately without animation.
+When testing this snippet, we notice that only the first page load is animated.
+All subsequent navigations happen immediately without visible animations.

 ### Components not properly mounted/unmounted
-Let's go about fixing that: First of all, we need to ensure that all page transitions will have a new `motion.div` instance (so`AnimatePresence` can handle the exit/enter of them).
+Let's go about fixing that: First of all, we need to ensure that all page transitions will have a new `motion.div` instance (so `AnimatePresence` can handle the exit/enter of them).
 That can be achieved by using the current location as an indicator of when to re-create it and apply as the (key)[https://react.dev/reference/react/useState#resetting-state-with-a-key] to the component.

 ```tsx
   const location = useLocation();